kentaroau/html-template-skeleton/README.md

 npm run build
 ```

-3. Preview the page by opening up the index.html in **/public** folder
+3. Preview the page by opening up the index.html in `/public` folder

 ## Making changes

 This project uses npm as the build tool.
+To make changes:

-To make changes, you have to do it in the **/src** folder and deploy code generated in **/public** folder.
+* Make code changes in the `/src` folder and
+* deploy code generated in `/public` folder

 For development purposes, run the following command: